-It is critical that all constituents of the Little Blue NRD understand the importance of conserving, protecting and properly managing our natural resources to sustain the social, physical, and economic viability of our area.
+It is critical that all constituents of the Little Blue NRD understand the importance of conserving, protecting and effectively managing our natural resources to sustain the social, physical, and economic viability of our area.
 Education is a key component of the district's program to inform, and develop appreciation and collaboration for, the wise management of our resources.
-In that regard, the district uses the following tools to meet it's educational goals: Water/Earth Jamboree for 5th and 6th graders; Earth Festival; outdoor classrooms; teacher workshops and scholarships; 4-H and FFA camp scholarships; high school/college scholarships; land and range judging contests; Envirothon; free trees on Arbor Day; presentations; field demonstrations; community meetings; producer training events and conferences; civic club and organization presentations; news releases; website; conservation awards; Nebraska Rainfall and Information Assessment Network (NeRAIN); Project Sense (sensor-based nitrogen management); state fair booth; Husker Harvest Days.
+In that regard, the district uses the following tools to meet it's educational goals: Water/Earth Jamboree for 5th and 6th graders; Earth Festival; outdoor classrooms; teacher workshops and scholarships; 4-H and FFA camp scholarships; high school/college scholarships; land and range judging contests; Envirothon; free trees on Arbor Day; presentations; field demonstrations; news releases; website; conservation awards; Nebraska Rainfall and Information Assessment Network (NeRAIN); Project Sense (sensor-based nitrogen management); state fair booth; Husker Harvest Days.